spotlightpa/poor-richard/content/news/2023-03-03-SPLZABRESP.md

 Perez and the SEIU PA State Council have<a href="https://twitter.com/SEIUPA/status/1631770377041981442"> asked Zabel to resign</a>, as have state House Republicans, who said in a statement they “hope that Democrats would join us” in that call.

-Shortly after the allegations against Zabel became public, Democratic leaders released a statement, saying “We are concerned by the allegations we learned today, and take such accusations seriously.”
+Shortly after the allegations against Zabel became public, Democratic leaders released a statement, saying, “We are concerned by the allegations we learned today, and take such accusations seriously.”

 But as of Friday afternoon, no Democratic leaders, including new Speaker Joanna McClinton of Philadelphia, had called on Zabel to resign, though some members of the party have done so independently.